gaborpelesz/openai_caribbean/milestones/milestone_2/README.md

 <image src='images/first_submission.png'>

 ## 3. Conclusion
 By analyzing our generated data, we found out that some of the images were dissorted and incorrect.
-By enhanching our image generator we might make our results better.
+By enhanching our image generator we might get better our results.